 - built-in symbolic algebra system for equation simplification

 LaTeX export is an absolute must for a scientific wordprocessing solution.
 However, LaTeX is a typesetting language developed for the printing industry to improve the quality of printed publications.
-It was never meant to be used by authors in the content creation phase.
-Scientists should be able to concentrate on scientific problems instead of spending valuable time on tinkering with typesetting tags.
+It was never meant to be directly used by authors in the content creation phase.
+Scientists should be able to concentrate on scientific problems instead of spending valuable time on tinkering around with typesetting tags.
 That's why Cassiopeia hides the LaTeX generation and compilation process as much as possible.
 Cassiopeia users can influence the LaTeX generation process - e.g. by providing an alternative preamble or inserting pure LaTeX code into the document - but they usually don't have to.
 Cassiopeia generates stunning output with its default settings and predefined LaTeX preambles.

 LaTeX is a description language with focus on presentation.
 That's fine if the only goal of the authoring process is to get a PDF in book printing quality.
-However, if functions are to be plotted, if equations are to be processed by a symblic algebra system another internal representation is needed that precisely describes the mathematical meaning of an equation.
+However, if functions are to be plotted, if equations are to be processed by a symbolic algebra system another internal representation is needed that precisely describes the mathematical meaning of an equation.
 That's what MathML content markup was developed for (see W3C Recommendation from October 21st 2003) and why Cassiopeia uses this standard to internally represent formulas.

 Enter two more charaters: "3", "x".
-The green background vanishes.
-Cassiopaia is satisfied now.
-Hit Return or Esc to leave formula mode.
+Hit <Return> or Esc to leave formula mode.

 Now press the left cursor key until the cursor is located directly behind the equation.
 Then press the left cursor key once again.